bengadbois/pewpew/README.md

 ## Features
 - Regular expression defined targets
-- Multiple targets
+- Multiple simultaneous targets
-- Zero dependencies, single binary
+- No dependencies, single binary
-- Statistics
+- Statistics on timing, data transferred, status codes, and more
-- Export raw data as TSV and/or JSON
+- Export raw data as TSV and/or JSON for analysis, graphs, etc.
 - HTTP2 support
 - IPV6 support
 - Available as a Go library
-- Tons of command line and/or config file options (arbitrary headers, cookies, user agent, timeouts, ignore SSL certs, HTTP authentication, keepalive and more)
+- Tons of command line and/or config file options (arbitrary headers, cookies, User-Agent, timeouts, ignore SSL certs, HTTP authentication, Keep-Alive and more)

 ## Status
 Pewpew is under active development.
 Since Pewpew is pre-1.0, minor version changes may be breaking.
 Tagged releases should be stable.
 Versioning follows [SemVer](http://semver.org/).